sanmaksim/gameplays-api/GameplaysApi/README.md

 ﻿# Gameplays

-ASP.NET backend powering the Gameplays video game tracker web app.
+This is the ASP.NET backend powering the Gameplays video game tracker web app.

 It handles business logic, data management, and serves the frontend through a REST API.
 Integrates with a MySQL database.